SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/id-management.md

 #### Naming Policies

-TODO The `namingPolicy` configuration property has not yet been implemented.
-What is described here is simply the only behavior currently implemented.

-The `namingPolicy` configuration property allows you to control how to name new users and projects.
+The `projectStrategy` configuration property allows you to control how to name new users and projects.
 Keep in mind that the naming policy is only used when users and projects are created.
 This means that if you make changes to the naming policy then already existing projects and users will not be changed in any way.
 UCloud/IM allows you to change the policy since it stores the ID from creation and not the computed name.

 <div class="table-wrapper">
 <table>